uc-cdis/heal_segmentation/README.md

 ## Considerations

 - The input data we work with here (namely, the list of HEAL projects) was last updated in March 2020.
 - Some of the project numbers from the input data CSV are blank, meaning we can't get information from the NIH RePORTER API.
-See list [here](/outputs/projects_with_missing_nums.txt).
 - Some project numbers are valid, but do not appear to be in NIH RePORTER.
-See list [here](/outputs/projects_not_in_reporter.txt).
 - There does not seem to be a hook within the NIH Reporter wherein we could look up HEAL studies, thus we rely on the aforementioned input list.

 ## Quick Start